 Accessing Applications Remotely (Including VPN)

 Once you have a good internet connection, you’re ready to connect to campus services.
-For most Davidson IT services -- including Office 365 email, Dropbox, Google Drive/Docs, Moodle, Banner Self-Service and many more -- you can log in directly from the internet.
+For most Davidson IT services -- including Office 365 email, Dropbox, Google Drive/Docs, Moodle, Zoom and Zoom Phone, Banner Self-Service and many more -- you can log in directly from the internet.

 A few services currently require the use of a Virtual Private Network (VPN) client.
 Think of VPN as a way of securely joining your computer to the Davidson network, and sending some or all of your internet traffic through Davidson.
 Services that currently require VPN for security reasons include: